Bayesian Comparisons Between Representations: Related Work

-The second type of comparisons is based on (linearly) mapping one of the models to the other, which is known in neuroscience as an encoding model \cite{naselaris_encoding_2011}.
+The second type of comparisons is based on (linearly) mapping one of the models to the other, which is known in neuroscience as an encoding model \citep{naselaris_encoding_2011}.
 Comparisons based on fitting an explicit map are asymmetric by default.
 For some situations like predicting brain measurements based on a model representation, this is sensible.
-For comparisons between model representations, machine learning favors symmetric measures like variations of canonical correlation analysis \cite{hardoon_canonical_2004, raghu_svcca_2017}.
+For comparisons between model representations, machine learning favors symmetric measures like variations of canonical correlation analysis \citep{hardoon_canonical_2004, raghu_svcca_2017}.
 Ideally, we should aim for a metric though, such that our intuitions about similarity hold and clustering or embedding methods work effectively.
-This can be achieved by using generalized shape metrics \cite{williams2021generalized}.
+This can be achieved by using generalized shape metrics \citep{williams_generalized_2021}.

 The third type of comparisons is based on similarity structure.
 The first step of this approach is to compute a matrix of pairwise (dis-)similarities between stimuli or conditions for each model.
 These matrices can be compared directly.
-In neuroscience, this is known as representational similarity analysis \cite{kriegeskorte_representational_2008}.
-In machine learning, this is based on the Kernel (similarity) matrix instead of the dissimilarity matrix and such methods are known as centered Kernel alignment \cite{kornblith2019similarity}.
-The neuroscience and machine learning approaches are similar and, in some cases, exactly equivalent \cite{diedrichsen_comparing_2021}.
+In neuroscience, this is known as representational similarity analysis \citep{kriegeskorte_representational_2008}.
+In machine learning, this is based on the Kernel (similarity) matrix instead of the dissimilarity matrix and such methods are known as centered Kernel alignment \citep{kornblith2019similarity}.
+The neuroscience and machine learning approaches are similar and, in some cases, exactly equivalent \citep{diedrichsen_comparing_2021}.

-There are deep connections between these different approaches \cite{diedrichsen_representational_2017, harvey_duality_2023}.
-Indeed, our metrics nicely connect the linear readout model to comparisons based on Kernel matrices and distances, because our metric depends only on the inner products between the representations of the inputs.
+There are deep connections between these different approaches \citep{diedrichsen_representational_2017, harvey_duality_2023} and a recent paper links them to decoding tasks \cite{harvey_what_2024}.
+Indeed, the Bayesian metrics proposed here connect to all three branches: They are (2) based on linear probes for (1) the tasks and the distributions we handle depend only on the (3) kernel matrix of the representations of the inputs.

+In machine learning, distances for probability distributions are regularly used for probabilistic models \cite{neal_bayesian_1996, murphy_probabilistic_2022}, in particular for training and comparing generative models \citep[e.g.][]{li_generative_2016, gretton_kernel_2012}